risk-first/website/introduction/All-Risk-Management.md

 Psychologically, humans are very goal-driven:  they like to know where they're going, and are good at organising around a goal.
 However, by focusing on goals ("solutionizing") it's easy to ignore alternatives.
 By focusing on "Risk-First", we don't ignore the reasons we're doing something.

-## Every Decision is About Pay-Off.
+## Every Decision is About Payoff.

 - By the very nature of having to make a decision, there's the risk you'll decide wrongly.
 - And, making a decision takes time, which could add risk to your schedule.